hideckies/hermit/README.md

 ## Warning

-This project can be used for educational purpose only.
+- This project can be used for educational purpose only.
 It's prohibited to use it on systems which is not under your control.
+- I'm a crypto amateur so I cannot guarantee that the implementation of the encryption is not vulnerable.

 <br />